 What is the Inventor’s Challenge?

-Our 3rd Annual Inventor’s Challenge, brought to you by AT&T and Imagination.org, a new division of Two Bit Circus Foundation.
-Kids around the world to create inventions that will help solve problems in their homes, schools or communities using whatever tools and materials are available.
+Our 4th Annual Inventor’s Challenge is brought to you by AT&T and Imagination.org, a new division of Two Bit Circus Foundation.
+Kids around the world are invited to create inventions that will help solve problems in their homes, schools or communities using whatever tools and materials are available.
 The Inventor's Challenge fosters critical 21st century skills and attitudes, like creativity and innovation, optimism and empathy, and the willingness to experiment and take risks.

 The Inventor’s Journey